phuclh/guestpost-docs/en/features/email-account.md

 Since October 2019, [Google announced that it would start being more stringent](https://cloud.google.com/blog/products/g-suite/elevating-user-trust-in-our-api-ecosystems) with software vendors building apps on top of the Gmail API.
 Specifically, developers using this permission would be subject to additional scrutiny and have to pay a fee of $15,000 – $75,000 or more to have a third party security assessment done.

-However, as a startup, we couldn't afford the that much, so we decided to give you 2 options.
+However, as a startup, we couldn't afford the that much for now, so we decided to give you 2 options.
 Sorry for this inconvenience.

 ### Option 1: Grant read-only permission - you can use the automatic email follow-up feature.